We offer many ways to volunteer your time, talent and treasure.

 - The role of Parish Historian is to record important events in the parish and add them to the existing history.
 This is one whose role is vital to the ongoing history and development of Blessed Sacrament Church.

 - Is a group that knits, crochets, or wants to learn, come and join our group.
-Prayer shawls are lovingly handmade and are blessed by Father Matt – they are available in the sacristy or in the parish office.
+Prayer shawls are lovingly handmade and are blessed by a priest or a deacon – they are available in the sacristy or in the parish office.
 On the World Day of the Sick, February 11th, 2018, thirty-four prayer shawls made by members of this ministry were given to individuals anointed on that day.
 We’d love to have you join us.
 We meet on the third Thursday of the month.

 - Father Cotter Hall

 St. Faustina’s Gate has grown over the past six years and volunteers from the parish have ensured that the ministry operates without fail.
 In addition to the volunteer staff that operates the pantry, we also have individuals willing to shop (with donated money) to help fill the shelves and those who bring a little muscle on days that Food Bank deliveries arrive to help unload the truck.
 The pantry can always use extra help – if you’d like to help in any of these areas, stop by or call 716-837-2544 on Wednesdays between 11 am and 2 pm and our tireless director, Gloria, will be happy to explore options with you.